doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 Am I conceding to actually liking Go?
 Like, a lot?

 Might be.
-Can't prove it.
+What of it?